thisisobate/kyverno-website/src/content/docs/policies/kasten/kasten-data-protection-by-label/kasten-data-protection-by-label.md

 ---
-title: "Check Data Protection By Label"
+title: 'Check Data Protection By Label'
 category: Veeam Kasten
 version: 1.6.2
 subject: Deployment, StatefulSet
-policyType: "validate"
+policyType: 'validate'
 description: >
   Check the 'dataprotection' label for production Deployments and StatefulSet workloads.
 Use in combination with 'kasten-generate-example-backup-policy' policy to generate a Kasten policy for the workload namespace, if it doesn't already exist.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//kasten/kasten-data-protection-by-label/kasten-data-protection-by-label.yaml" target="-blank">/kasten/kasten-data-protection-by-label/kasten-data-protection-by-label.yaml</a>

 ```yaml